 Lunch: At a local restaurant, we will enjoy a plated meal, featuring salad, pizza and soft drink, coffee, tea, water; other beverages available for purchase.

 Afternoon: After instruction from ski outfitter, we will start our cross country ski trek on nearby Rendezvous Trail System, which encompasses over 18 miles (30 km) of groomed trails on gently rolling terrain in and out of lodgepole pine forest and open meadows.
 We’ll discuss winter ecology, tracks, and scat.

 Dinner: In the hotel hospitality room we will enjoy a catered dinner, including salad, main entrée with one side, dessert.
 Coffee, tea, water included.
 Other beverages available for purchase beforehand.

 Evening: This evening in the hospitality room we will enjoy a lecture on the wolves of Yellowstone from our instructor.

 Activity note: Full-day, 60 mile round trip snowmobile adventure on two-passenger, cleaner, quieter, four-stroke machines at elevations from 6,666' to 7,365'; several moderate walks on slippery, snow-packed trails, boardwalks and stairs.

-Afternoon: Adventure continues through Yellowstone's winter whiteness; expect to see bison, elk and waterfowl, perhaps coyote and bald eagle.
+Afternoon: Our adventure continues through Yellowstone's winter whiteness, where we can expect to see bison, elk and waterfowl, perhaps coyote and bald eagle.
 Swan sighting possible along the Madison River.
-What next!
 Discovery beckons and awaits around each bend of the road!
-Snowmobiling is a very strenuous activity.
-Snowmobiling clothing provided.